 top of page

-The fundamental mission of Anthropolis—like nature—is the evolution of life on Earth.
-To use the R&D found in nature's 3.8 billion years of experimentation as inspiration to develop industry which works with ecology instead of against it.
-To promote order through unity, in contrast to the chaos brought about by tribalism, nationalism, and consumerism.
-By leveraging current anthropological knowledge and advanced scientific technology, we can demonstrate that sustainable living is closely tied to the inherent human experience, irrespective of cultural differences.
-In a world facing dwindling natural resources and biodiversity loss, we have the opportunity and responsibility to revolutionize societal and industrial structures by shifting from profit-driven governance to meeting universal human needs guided by ecological wisdom.
+The Anthropolis mission is to present alternative solutions for human problems and question the ones created through belief in American exceptionalism by the Titans of Industry during our industrial adolescence.
+To initiate an honest evaluation of the successes and failures of all cultures, past and present, for the creation of eclectic, universal formulas which serves all humanity — directed by 3.8 billion years of ecological R&D. By leveraging current anthropological knowledge and advanced scientific technology, we can demonstrate that sustainable living is closely tied to the inherent human experience, irrespective of cultural differences.
+In a world facing dwindling natural resources and biodiversity loss, we have the responsibility to revolutionize societal and industrial structures by shifting from a competitive profit-driven economy to one meeting universal human needs through collaboration guided by ecological wisdom.

-The Anthropolis aim is to present sustainable communities as alternatives to the suburban model created to benefit the fossil fuel industry, which led to the “great acceleration” and now threatens the future of humanity and global ecology.
-To prove beyond any shadow of a doubt that communities built on true anthropological needs of connection and support for each other in natural settings are far more desirable than being subjected to environments dominated by unnecessary modes of transport and the parking lots, streets, roads, and stroads built to support their use.
-To contrast the differences in an ability to acquire all your needs within walking distance from your home as opposed to navigating on slabs of asphalt in a device 500 times your own mass to meet friends and family, get groceries, or find a trailhead.
+Anthropolis rejects the notion of the suburban model as the pinnacle of human habitiation.
+Created to benefit the fossil fuel industry, leading to the great acceleration and the rise of corporations—and their government influence—which now control literally every aspect of our lives.
+Anthropolis presents communities built on true anthropological needs of connection and support for each other in natural settings, in contrast to being subjected to ill-conceived environments dominated by unnecessary modes of transport and the parking lots, streets, roads, and stroads built to support their use.
+The Apropolis model clearly defines and illustrates truly functional communities that offer the ability to acquire all your needs within walking distance from your home, as opposed to navigating on slabs of asphalt in a device 500 times your own mass to meet friends and family, get groceries, or find a trailhead.

-The fossil fuel industry has, for too long, perpetuated a false narrative for the need of their products and consequential societal and environmental impacts, even going against the findings of the scientists they hired for research.
-As a result of their relentless pursuit of profit and overreaching government influence, they have squandered billions of tons of precious natural resources to create unnecessary products and infrastructure that could have been used for community development.
+The fossil fuel industry has, for too long, perpetuated a false narrative about the need for their products and the consequential societal and environmental impacts, even going against the findings of the scientists they hired for research.
+As a result of their relentless pursuit of profit and overreaching government influence, they have pumped 2.3 trillion tonnes of carbon dioxide into the atmosphere and squandered billions of tons of precious natural resources to create unnecessary products and infrastructure that could have been used more purposefully for community development.
 They have, with great success, used psychologically manipulative tactics to exploit our vulnerabilities with disregard for true anthropological needs and ecological outcomes.

-Our faith is in the science of ecology above that of politics for developing solutions to the problems of our ethos.
+At Anthropolis, our faith is in the sciences of anthropology and ecology above that of politics for developing solutions to the problems of our ethos.
 Ethical politicians, at this stage of the game, can only shroud ecological and environmental policy behind economic promises, while the unethical use diversion tactics to redirect blame away from their corporate financiers.
 However, none are willing or able to outright admit that the monster that is the perpetual growth model is leading us toward self-destruction.
-Dystopia doesn't sell, so to attain power they must tell us what we want to hear.
-But what if there was a candidate with an optimistic vision which would unequivocally put our current modus operandi to shame?
+To attain or retain power, they must draw attention away from the failing matrix they are indebted to defend.

 Process: